Public Spaces Surveillance Cameras (CCTV)

 Other CCTV

-There are also cameras located at some of the council depots to assist with the prevention and detection of crime and anti-social behaviour.
+Cameras are located at some of the council depots to assist with the prevention and detection of crime and anti-social behaviour.

 The Malls, Leisure Park, Festival Place and some other privately-owned areas also have their own closed-circuit television (CCTV) systems.